 Another thing to consider is filing for a DBA.
 This allows your LLC to operate, or do business, under a different name.
 This can be useful in several different types of situations.
 For instance, if you would like to operate different businesses or offer separate services without having to form a separate business entity for each one.

-A DBA can give you the flexibility to sell a popular product that you offer under a separate brand name or operate a separate website that might not quite match up with the name of your LLC.
+A DBA can give you the flexibility to sell a popular product that you offer under a separate brand name or operate a separate website that might not quite match up with your LLC name.
 A DBA can act as a sort of Plan B if your LLC’s name no longer fits the business or you develop a new and/or improved marketing or branding plan over time.

 For easy step-by-step instructions for filing a DBA, visit the How To File a DBA state guides created by our friends at Startup Savant.